The Magisterium In His Dark Materials Is Sort Of Real — With A Terrifying Twist

-The second episode of HBO’s new fantasy series His Dark Materials will air on Monday night and if you’re new to the world of Lyra, Lord Asriel, gobblers, and daemons, you may have a few questions about the world that they inhabit.
+The second episode of BBC One's new fantasy series His Dark Materials aired on Sunday night and if you’re new to the world of Lyra, Lord Asriel, gobblers, and daemons, you may have a few questions about the world that they inhabit.

 Advertisement